Understanding your meter

 Metric gas meters measure usage in cubic metres.
 Either ‘cubic metres’ or ‘M³’ will be displayed.

 A reading is done from left to right.
-Only the black and white digits should be read.
-The red numbers are used for testing purposes only.
+In Victoria and South Australia only the black and white digits should be read.
+Note: The red numbers are used for testing purposes only.
+In New South Wales, all digits should be read.

 The meter’s own number consists of four numbers and two letters (e.g. 1234AB).